Luigit12/Luigit12/README.md

 ## Hi there 👋
-Wassup

-My name is Luigit12, 9t2, 3g9 and/or Seal12
+Wassup, My name is Luigit12, 9t2, 3g9 and/or Seal12

 <!--
 **Luigit12/Luigit12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.